CcCoffee/fluentd-appender-poc/terraform/README.md

-# GCP Logging Infrastructure with google-fluentd
+# GCP Logging Infrastructure with Multi-Service Support

-This Terraform configuration creates a Google Cloud Platform (GCP) Managed Instance Group (MIG) with 4 instances running google-fluentd to collect and forward application logs to Cloud Logging, with an internal load balancer for high availability.
+This Terraform configuration creates a Google Cloud Platform (GCP) Managed Instance Group (MIG) with 4 instances supporting both google-fluentd logging and HTTPS services, with health checks for both services.

 ## Architecture Overview

 - 4 GCE VM instances in a Managed Instance Group (internal network only)
+- Dual service support:
+  - google-fluentd for log forwarding (port 24224)
+  - HTTPS service (port 8443)
+- Separate health checks for each service
 - Internal TCP load balancer for high availability
 - Built-in google-fluentd on each instance
-- TCP port 24224 for log forwarding (internal access only)
-- Automatic health checks and instance recovery
 - Using default compute service account
 - RHEL 8 base image with SELinux and firewall configuration